rust-cross/rust-musl-cross/README.md

 rust-musl-builder cargo build --release
 ```

-This command assumes that `$(pwd)` is readable and writable by uid 1000, gid 1000.
+This command assumes that `$(pwd)` is readable and writable.
 It will output binaries in `armv7-unknown-linux-musleabihf`.
 At the moment, it doesn't attempt to cache libraries between builds, so this is best reserved for making final release builds.

 ## How it works